muratk3n/thirdwave/en/README.md

 # Tweets

-I have to admit the extent that natural scientists took so much base info as granted and built sandcastles upon sand was surprising.
-I thought its practitioners would be wiser.

----

 Jeans: "Mathematical analysis shows that if the centre of a star is either liquid, or partially so, there is no danger of collapse; the liquid center provides so firm a basis for the star, as to render the